microservices-api/kubernetes-microprofile-lab/README.md

 1. Similarly, you will see `couchdb-couchdb` when you go into `Workloads -> Statefulsets` under your namespace.
 1. Feel free to click on any of the deployments and see details about each deployments.
 1. Now lets see what Kubernetes resources this Helm chart created in addition to Deployment resources.
 From the management console, go into `Workloads -> Helm Releases`.
 1. Click on your Helm release name.
-You can use the search box to find it.
+You can use the search box to find it by entering `vote-<NAMESPACE>`
 1. Release page shows all the Kubernetes resources created on the cluster.
 1. See that there are four resources created under **Service**.
 1. Click on `vote-<NAMESPACE>-ibm-websphere`.
 This would take you to another page.
 1. You should see a link for **Node port** `https`.
 Click on the link.
 Note that if you go to the `https` link, your browser might complain about the connection being not secure.
 You can ignore this error.
+On FireFox, click on `Advanced -> Add Exception... -> Confirm Security Exception`
 1. You should see the Liberty Welcome Page.
-1. Add `/openapi/ui` to the URL to reach the OpenAPI User Interface.
+1. Add `/openapi/ui` to the end of URL to reach the OpenAPI User Interface.
 For example, `https://<IP>:<PORT>/openapi/ui`.
 1. Congratulations!
 You have successfully deployed a [MicroProfile](http://microprofile.io/) container into a Kubernetes cluster!

 # Part 3: Explore the application